MarcSoliman/thepokeguessgame/README.md

 This is a Pokemon Trivia Game created utilizing the React framework NextJS, as well as PokeAPI for the Pokemon Data.
+[Try it Here!](https://thepokeguessgame.vercel.app/)

 ## What I Learned